Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `Crit.AllowWarheads` can be used to list only Warheads that can benefit from this critical hit chance multiplier and `Crit.DisallowWarheads` weapons that are not allowed to, respectively.
   - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.
+  - `DisableWeapons` can be used to disable ability to fire any and all weapons.

 - AttachEffectTypes can be attached to TechnoTypes using `AttachEffect.AttachTypes`.
   - `AttachEffect.DurationOverrides` can be used to override the default durations.
 Duration matching the position in `AttachTypes` is used for that type, or the last listed duration if not available.